kangjung/13C-Defense/README.md

 # About
 * Game for the [js13kGames competition 2023.](https://js13kgames.com/) (Theme for this year is 13th Century.)
 * Characters and images are made of [Aseprite](https://github.com/aseprite/aseprite).
+* The sound effects were made of [jsfxr](https://pro.sfxr.me/). and converted to mp3 for use.